Tsai Ming-liang: 1999–2009

 In Tsai's next film, What Time Is It There?
 (2001), a man and a woman meet in Taipei before the woman travels to Paris.
 This was Tsai's first film to star Chen Shiang-chyi, who starred in his next few films alongside Lee.
 Goodbye, Dragon Inn (2003) is about people inside an old cinema that is closing down.
 For this film, Tsai included even longer shots and fewer lines of dialogue than in previous films, a trend that continued in his later work.
 The Wayward Cloud (2005) is a sequel to What Time Is It There? in which Hsiao-Kang and Shiang-chyi meet again and start a relationship while Hsiao-Kang works as a pornographic film actor.
 This film, like The Hole, features several musical numbers.

 Tsai's next film, I Don't Want to Sleep Alone (2006), was his first set in Malaysia and is about two different characters, both played by Lee.
 In 2007, the Malaysian Censorship Board banned the film based on incidents shown depicting the country "in a bad light" for cultural, ethical, and racial reasons, but later allowed it to be screened in the country after Tsai agreed to censor parts of the film according to the board's requirements.
 Tsai's next film, Face (2009), is about a Taiwanese director who travels to France to shoot a film.

 2010–present

 Tsai's next feature film was Stray Dogs (2013), about a homeless family.

-Most of Tsai's output in the 2010s was dedicated to his exhibition films, in particular the Walker series (2012-22), the subject of which was a monk played by Lee who travels by walking slowly, usually surrounded by a busy background.
+Most of Tsai's output in the 2010s was dedicated to his exhibition films, in particular the Walker series (2012–24), the subject of which was a monk played by Lee who travels by walking slowly, usually surrounded by a busy background.

 In 2020, Tsai released Days, which competed for the Golden Bear at the Berlinale film festival.

 In 2021, Tsai released Wandering, a short installation film with no dialogue, which follows a woman visiting an exhibition of Tsai's "Walker" series in Taiwan.

+In December 2024, Tsai is scheduled to make his Australian in-person debut at an "In Conversation" event at the Australian Cinémathèque, Gallery of Modern Art (GOMA) in Brisbane.
+This event coincides with a special retrospective of Tsai's work as part of QAGOMA's Asia Pacific Triennial of Contemporary Art.